Supply Chain Optimization

 Visibility-Led Control Towers: Major Platforms

-Planning platforms optimize the future state, whereas visibility platforms track the current state.
-These control towers aggregate shipment and fleet data across carriers, providing real-time tracking and exception alerts without automating execution decisions.
+Planning platforms optimize the future state.
+Visibility platforms track the current state.
+These control towers aggregate shipment and fleet data across carriers, providing real-time tracking and exception alerts—without automating execution decisions.
+For organizations with mature dispatch teams, they add oversight.
+For those needing autonomous decision-making, they’re necessary but insufficient.

 1. Project44

 Project44 is a visibility-led control tower for multi-modal shipment tracking.
 It connects with thousands of carriers across air, ocean, rail, and ground to provide unified tracking and exception management.
-Plus, the platform also answers “where is my shipment?” across complex, multi-leg routes.
+The platform answers “where is my shipment?” across complex, multi-leg routes—making it a foundational layer for real-time supply chain visibility providers.

-Manufacturers, retailers, and logistics providers are managing multi-modal shipments across multiple carriers.
+Logistics managers and supply chain operations teams at manufacturers, retailers, and logistics providers managing multi-modal shipments across multiple carriers.
 Operations where visibility gaps cause customer service issues or coordination failures between transportation modes.

 - Carrier network covering ocean, air, parcel, LTL/FTL freight